-There are also a number of books to help you develop and reflect on your pedagogical skills:
+There are also a number of books to help you develop and reflect on your pedagogical skills such as:

 Working with peers to provide and receive feedback is also a helpful strategy, as well as reflecting on your development as a teacher.

 One of the main barriers to effective teaching and learning is maths anxiety.
 This could be due to a gap in mathematical knowledge that makes the student feel anxious.
 It can also be due to past negative experiences as a maths student, or negative perceptions about one’s ability to solve maths problems.
 As a teacher, you may have to deal not only with student’s maths anxiety but also your own anxiety when working with mathematical concepts.